Gavin-Persad/workshop_js-101-repetition/README.md

 # JS 101

-Follow the links below for your tasks:
+Follow the links below when instructed for your tasks:

 - [Task 1 - Working with variables in the console](./js-101-console.md)
 - [How to link a JS file to your HTML](./js-101-js-file.md)